luontola/dddeu2017-event-sourced-process-managers/README.md

 - There is no such thing as uniform load (GC, network, disk, context switches etc.), must assume non-uniform workload
     - https://genius.com/James-somers-herokus-ugly-secret-annotated
     - Round robin vs American passport lines

+- Queueing strategies
+    - Prefer first
+    - Prefer round-robin
+    - Pinned, e.g. all hamburgers to same cook
+        - Hash the message, put to modulo buckets, each consumer takes from a module of buckets
+- Queues should always be bound, because they are anyways bound by something (memory, disk space), but those bounds are not known and they vary for unknown reasons.
+Always bind by something explicit.
+    - Bound by number
+    - Bound by time (buffer at most x seconds, TTL)
+        - If message expired, drop it (keep TTL a bit lower than timeout so that the client will know about it)
+    - Block producer vs. drop messages